Answers to some of the most common questions about Houston Flat Fee MLS Listings.

 What’s the difference between priced on the high side and over-priced?

-Pricing on the high side amounts to pricing your property at the high end of a range based on recent comparable sales and then reducing your price every 2-3 weeks until the showing activity picks up to a sufficient level.
-Being over-priced is pricing your property above that range – even an accepted contract at that price will get shot down during the appraisal process.
+Pricing on the high side amounts to pricing your property at the high end of a range based on recent comparable sales and then reducing your price at strategic intervals until the showing activity/market response picks up to a sufficient level.
+Being over-priced is pricing your property above that range – even an accepted contract at that price will likely get shot down during the appraisal process.

-The big differences are that we won’t visit your property, show up at closing, or take photos for your listing.
-Many Realtors® will try to tell you that they have a better or more comprehensive marketing plan – the truth is buyers are now driving the buying process unlike 20 years ago when a full page ad in the local newspaper and placement in a weekend tv show about new listings would get you significantly increased coverage.
+The big differences are that we won’t visit your property or show up at closing.
+Many Realtors® will try to tell you that they have a better or more comprehensive marketing plan – the truth is buyers are now driving the buying process unlike 20 years ago when a full-page ad in the local newspaper and placement in a weekend tv show about new listings would get you significantly increased coverage.

-The secret sauce for a successful MLS listing is 1) pricing your property appropriately for its location, condition, and the current market, and 2) presenting it in the best light possible – this means professional photos, completing repairs, cleaning, and basic staging (we can give you pointers).
+The secret sauce for a successful MLS listing is 1) pricing your property appropriately for its location, condition, and the current market, and 2) presenting it in the best light possible – this means professional photos, completing repairs, cleaning, and basic staging (we can give you pointers), and 3) making your listing easily accessible for showing agents to show their clients.

 I spoke with a 6% Realtor® and they said their marketing plan was better, is that true?

-They’re going to put your house in MLS (HAR.com) just like every other Realtor®.
+They’re going to list your house in exact same MLS (HAR.com) as every other Realtor®.

 That same 6% Realtor® said they would mail out postcards, will you do that?

-Postcards are a great way for a Realtor® to generate new buyer and seller leads, not to sell the house.
+Postcards are another great way for a Realtor® to generate new buyer and seller leads, not to sell the house.

 I received a (very) lowball offer, what should I do?